The Coast track

 Maps and downloads

-If you plan to walk the Coast track get the interactive Royal National Park map app from Avenza.
+If you plan to walk The Coast track please use our NPWS app and download the maps for Royal National Park before you leave home.

 Flying recreational drones is not permitted because this park is located within 5.5km of an airfield or helicopter landing site.
 The Civil Aviation Safety Authority (CASA) states that drones should not be flown within 30m of vehicles, boats, buildings or people, or within 5.5km of an airfield.
 Drones can also impact on public enjoyment and privacy, interfere with park operations, and may pose a threat to wildlife in some areas.